err4re/instruments/README.md

 # instruments

-Lab instrument drivers in Python
+Lab instrument drivers in Python used at Collège de France

 ## Installation